jeremieflahaut/dev-fullstack/README.md

 The CI/CD pipeline includes the following steps:

-- **laravel-tests:** The code is automatically built, and tests are run to ensure its integrity.
+- **tests:** The code is automatically built, and tests are run to ensure its integrity.

 - **deploy:** Once the code passes all tests, it is automatically deployed to the production server.